 may choose to exempt certain key employees from this requirement and not return

 them to the same or a similar position.

 The New School has recently purchased lactation spaces for nursing parents to comfortably and conveniently pump while at work.
 Please review the Lactation Spaces Guide for more information pertaining to the use of these spaces.

 The New School Caregivers Support Working Group of the Social Justice Committee has created this webpage with information and resources for child care.
 The New School's Employee Assistance Program also offers support, guidance, and resources on child care.

 The New School provides a Long-Term Disability (LTD) Plan through the Standard Life Insurance Company of New York.
 This benefit is paid for entirely by the university.
 Coverage under the LTD Plan begins the first of the month following three (3) months of continuous employment dated from the day the employee began working in a position eligible for LTD benefits.

-If you are disabled for 6 months, you
+If you are disabled for six months, you

 may be eligible to apply for Long-Term Disability benefits.
-At the expiration of the 6-month period, your employment
+At the expiration of the six-month period, your employment

 will end and you will be offered COBRA in order to continue health care